Value adding volunteerism is when the service is anchored on mission, and the volunteer is immersed on purpose.

 This volunteerism is anchored on shared advocacy.
 It may or may not be time bound because service is geared towards living the purpose and fulfilling the mission.
-This is akin to a “life” of altruism, a culture we’d love to live at LODI Inc.

 The compensation from this volunteer work is the sense of fulfillment, that feeling when you know you are within your calling.

 With these in mind, should there be a distinction on volunteers who expect a form of reimbursement from volunteers who want access to learning and gain experience, and from those who just want to pay forward?

 Founder of LODI Inc. (Learning and Organization Development Institute, Inc.) and Co-Founder of Blogwatch.
 Mentor and Dad of 2 Gen Z Professionals.